 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take Fungi-Nail Toe & Foot (undecylenic acid and derivatives cream and ointment) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Fungi-Nail Toe & Foot?

-- Tell all of your health care providers that you take Fungi-Nail Toe & Foot.
+- Tell all of your health care providers that you take Fungi-Nail Toe & Foot (undecylenic acid and derivatives cream and ointment).
 This includes your doctors, nurses, pharmacists, and dentists.

-- Talk with the doctor before giving Fungi-Nail Toe & Foot to a child younger than 2 years of age.
+- Talk with the doctor before giving Fungi-Nail Toe & Foot (undecylenic acid and derivatives cream and ointment) to a child younger than 2 years of age.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.

 How is this medicine (Fungi-Nail Toe & Foot) best taken?